 Trading the USD/JPY Currency Pair – A Beginner’s Guide

-The United States dollar/Japanese yen currency pair denotes the exchange rate between the U.S. dollar and the Japanese yen and expresses it as the number of Japanese yen needed to buy one U.S. dollar.
+The United States Dollar/Japanese Yen currency pair denotes the exchange rate between the U.S. Dollar and the Japanese Yen and is expressed as the number of Japanese Yen needed to buy one U.S. Dollar.

 History of the Japanese Yen

 The Japanese yen was brought into circulation in July 1871.
-The Meiji government officially adopted the yen in an act which was signed on June 27, 1871.
-Yen means ‘a round object’.
+The Meiji government officially adopted the yen in an act that was signed on June 27, 1871.
+Yen literally means ‘round object’.

 History of the United States Dollar